djl1024/vpn-setup-explore/README.md

 VPNs (Virtual Private Networks) enhance privacy, security, and accessibility online.
 They encrypt your internet traffic, protecting sensitive data from hackers, especially on public WiFi.
 VPNs also allow bypassing geography restrictions to access region-specific content/resources, and prevent ISP tracking.

-VPNs are preferred in cases such as securing remote work connections, accessing geo-blocked content (i.e. streaming services), and protecting data on public WiFi<br />
+VPNs are preferred in cases such as securing remote work connections, accessing geo-blocked content (i.e. streaming services), and protecting data on public WiFi.<br />

 <h2>Environments and Technologies Used</h2>